-There are many beautiful Turkish customs and traditions: from belly dancing to going to hammams, from smoking nargile to playing backgammon.
+There are many beautiful Turkish traditions: from belly dancing to going to hammams, from smoking nargile to playing backgammon.

-But, here’s a few you will come across for sure when you visit Kusadasi Turkey as a Mediterranean cruise guest:
+But, here’s a few you will come across for sure when you visit Kusadasi adn Ephesus Turkey on one of your daily Ephesus tours:

 Politeness in Turkey goes back to Ottoman times when great emphasis was put on using set and polite phrases in verbal communication and body gestures etiquette.